2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 We'll be setting up our nodes to require 2-of-2 multisig block creation.
 This will be set up using the signblockscript parameter, which can be added to the config file or passed into the node on startup.
 To initialize a chain with this parameter, we first need to create a script that comprises the chain.

 We'll do this by using some existing nodes, saving the data they output, and then wiping the chain so we can restart it using our signblockscript parameter.
-This is necessary because the script forms part of the network's consensus rules and must be set on-chain during initialization.
+This is necessary because the script forms part of the network's consensus rules and must be set on-chain during the initialization process.
 It cannot be added to an existing chain at a later date.

 We'll need access to two Elements nodes, which we will refer to as e1 and e2.
 The nodes have had their blockchains reset, and the default asset has been split between them.